Automata and Quantum Computing

 Currently, it is also open what is the biggest possible advantage of general 1QFAs over 1PFAs or 1DFAs.
 By Theorem \ref{thm:1QFA-mixedstate-to-rtDFA}, 1QFAs with $n$ states can be simulated by 1DFAs with $2^{O(n^2)}$ states.
-On the other hand, \cite{Fre08,FOM09} gives a 1QFA with $n$ states for a language in an $2^{\Omega(n \log n)}$ letter alphabet that requires $2^{\Omega(n \log n)}$ states on 1DFAs and 1PFAs.
-(The paper \cite{Fre08} also claims a similar result for a language in a 4-letter alphabet but the proof of that appears to be either incomplete or incorrect.)
+On the other hand, \cite{Fre08,FOM09} gives a 1QFA with $n$ states for a language in an $2^{\Omega(n \log n)}$ symbol alphabet that requires $2^{\Omega(n \log n)}$ states on 1DFAs and 1PFAs.
+(The paper \cite{Fre08} also claims a similar result for a language in a 4-symbol alphabet but the proof of that appears to be either incomplete or incorrect.)

 There has been a substantial amount of further work on the state complexity of 1QFAs.
-We highlight some results: \begin{enumerate} \item \cite{MP02} Any periodic language with period $ n $ in a unary alphabet can be recognized by a $ (2\sqrt{6n}) $-state MCQFA with bounded error. \item \cite{BMP03B} There exists a language with period $ n $ in a one-letter alphabet that requires $ \Omega(\sqrt{\frac{n}{\log n}}) $ states to be recognized by MCQFAs. \item \cite{BMP05A} If the $l_1$ norm of the Fourier transform of the characteristic function of $L$ (for a periodic $L$ in one-letter alphabet) is small, a 1QFA with a smaller number of states is possible. \end{enumerate}
+We highlight some results: \begin{enumerate} \item \cite{MP02} Any periodic language with period $ n $ in a unary alphabet can be recognized by a $ (2\sqrt{6n}) $-state MCQFA with bounded error. \item \cite{BMP03B} There exists a language with period $ n $ in a one-symbol alphabet that requires $ \Omega(\sqrt{\frac{n}{\log n}}) $ states to be recognized by MCQFAs. \item \cite{BMP05A} If the $l_1$ norm of the Fourier transform of the characteristic function of $L$ (for a periodic $L$ in one-symbol alphabet) is small, a 1QFA with a smaller number of states is possible. \end{enumerate}

 There are also some negative results for restricted models.
-For example, there is a language that is recognizable with a $M$ state 1DFA but requires $2^{\Omega(M)}$ states for NaQFAs \cite{ANTV02}.
-Due to Theorem \ref{thm:1QFA-purestate-to-rtDFA}, no such result is possible in the more general models.
+For example, there is a language that is recognized by a 1DFA with $n$ states but it requires $2^{\Omega(n)}$ states for NaQFAs \cite{ANTV02}.
+Due to Theorem \ref{thm:1QFA-purestate-to-rtDFA}, no such result is possible for the more general models.